microsoft/fast/packages/web-components/fast-element/ARCHITECTURE.md

 ## What is FASTElement?

 `FASTElement` is an extension of `HTMLElement` which makes use of Custom Element APIs native to the browser.
-It also supplies the following methods `compose`, `define`, and `from`.
+It also supplies the following methods:

 - The `compose` method combines the Custom Element name, template, style, and other options to create the definition for the Custom Element.
 - The `define` method makes use of the native Custom Element `define` to register the Custom Element with a Custom Element Registry.